CGIAR Antimicrobial Resistance Hub

 - Provide evidence and support for antimicrobial resistance advocacy and policymaking to national partners

-- To build a meaningful and impactful CGIAR antimicrobial resistance research portfolio that sustainably mitigates antimicrobial resistance risks in agriculture, aquaculture and agri-food systems at large
+- Build a meaningful and impactful research portfolio that sustainably mitigates antimicrobial resistance risks in agriculture, aquaculture and agri-food systems

-- Provide a state-of-the-art technical platform for microbiological analysis, including antimicrobial resistance tests and residue testing
+- Provide a state-of-the-art technical platform for microbiological analysis, antimicrobial resistance tests and residue testing

-- Provide a cross-CGIAR institutional set-up for coordinated antimicrobial resistance research and development activities.
-For example, serve countries in facilitating new partnerships and provide space to host visiting scientists.
+- Provide a cross-institutional set-up for coordinated antimicrobial resistance research and development activities, e.g. serve countries in facilitating new partnerships and provide space to host visiting scientists.

-- Host and maintain an online agri-food system antimicrobial resistance information platform
+- Host and maintain an online antimicrobial resistance information platform and long-term biobank

-- Run a data storage platform for antimicrobial resistance-related CGIAR projects
+- Run a data storage platform for CGIAR projects on antimicrobial resistance

-- Organize regular training on different aspects of antimicrobial resistance for CGIAR and national partner institutions
+- Organize training courses on antimicrobial resistance for CGIAR and national partner institutions